-- Assemble the STRATOP Deck from all NON RESTRICTED cards. - Restricted STRATOPs require 3 Intel Resources to use. - Draw 2 STRATOPs when setting up a NEW mission.
-Do not draw STRATOPs when attempting a mission you have just aborted. - Play up to 2 STRATOP Cards per Mission, even when attempting a mission you have just aborted.
+- $\cdot$ $\,$ Assemble the STRATOP Deck from all NON RESTRICTED cards. - Restricted STRATOPs require 3 Intel Resources to use. - Draw 2 STRATOPs when setting up a NEW mission.
+Do not draw STRATOPs when setting up a mission you have just aborted. - Play up to 2 STRATOP Cards per Mission, even when attempting a mission you have just aborted.

-C005 - The First Contact War: Earth Controlled Space -//CY 2621 - 2635 After Action Report //-
+COD5 - The First Contact War: Earth Controlled Space -//CY 2621 - 2635 After Action Report //-